BruceChanJianLe/rviz-basic-markers/README.md

 To use the facet builder marker class, just include `markerBuilder.hpp`, `markerBuilder.cpp` and `markerAttributes.hpp` and inherit from `markerBuilder` class will do.

+Step 1: Add `markerBuilder.cpp` into your `CMakeLists.txt`.
+Step 2:

 ## Marker Usage

 Parameters that all markers share.